Emile Acquah: Career

 In August 2018, after progressing through Southend United's academy, Acquah was loaned out to Isthmian Premier Division club Harlow Town.
 During his time at Harlow, Acquah scored eight goals in 28 league games.
 In March 2019, following scoring in his last game for Harlow in a 7–2 defeat against Wingate & Finchley, Acquah returned to Southend.
 Upon his return to Southend, Acquah made three EFL League One appearances in the remainder of the season.
 He scored his first senior goal for the Shrimpers in a 1–3 defeat at home to Ipswich Town on 26 October 2019.
 Acquah joined Maidenhead United on loan on 28 January 2020, but was recalled without playing a game for the Magpies to cover for injuries.
 Acquah re-joined Maidenhead on loan on 13 March 2020.
-He was released by Southend at the end of the 2020-21 season, before re-joining Maidenhead permanently.
+He was released by Southend at the end of the 2020–21 season, before re-joining Maidenhead permanently.
+Acquah found form in his second full season at York Road, scoring 13 goals in the National League before a debut for England C on 21 March 2023.
+He won the players' player of the year award for the 2022–23 season and was also top scorer.

+Acquah joined Barrow on 11 July 2023 for an undisclosed fee.

+On 23 June 2025, Acquah joined Scottish Premiership club Dundee on a three-year deal for an undisclosed fee.
+Acquah scored his first goal for the Dee on 22 July 2025 in an away League Cup win against Bonnyrigg Rose.

+Personal life

+Born in England, Acquah is of Ghanaian descent.
+He attended Southend High School.